Calopteron terminale

 Calopteron terminale, the end band net-wing, is a species of net-winged beetle in the family Lycidae.
 It is found in North America.

 Calopteron terminale is distinguished from other members of Calopteron by its "transverse depression across the elytra".
-It is found in woodlands, particularly in eastern North American deciduous forests, most frequently between July and September.
+It is found in woodlands, particularly in eastern North American deciduous forests. iNaturalist users most frequently observe this species between July and September.
 The eggs are deposited on dead and dying trees; after hatching the larvae then prey on small arthropods under the bark.